 If you want to get your first transfer free of fees, use this referral link:

-Claim Your Free TransferWise Transfer
+Claim Your Free TransferWise Transfer *Limits may apply if this promotion is still in place

 This page probably contains affiliate links.
 This means I receive a small commission if you choose to purchase through a link I provide (at no extra cost to you!).
 This helps to keep me on the road and continue to bring awesome content to you!